Use of Facilities

 Faculty and staff, with proper University identification, may be admitted to a building after normal business hours by the Department of Public Safety.
 A student may be admitted only with prior written permission from the student's instructor and department head.
 This service is available on the Denton campus only; Houston and Dallas campus buildings are not open after hours.

-Classroom assignments for all classes are made through University Scheduling in the Office of the Vice President for Technology & Information Services.
+Classroom assignments for all classes are made through University Scheduling in the Office of the Senior Associate Provost.
 Classes should be scheduled following the recommended uniform scheduling time frames and meet within the established University calendar for each semester.
 Meeting times, days and classrooms may not be changed unilaterally or informally.
 Change requests should be processed through the department chair and dean to University Scheduling.
 Instructors are requested to notify University Scheduling through their department chair and dean when specific times have been established for classes noted as "To Be Announced."

 Purchasing of Services, Supplies, and Equipment

-For all allowable items, the most cost effective method for purchasing services, supplies and equipment is through the use of the State issued procurement card.† The non-allowable items list and purchase limits may be accessed on the TWU Controllerís Office web site.
+For all allowable items, the most cost effective method for purchasing services, supplies and equipment is through the use of the State issued procurement card.
+The non-allowable items list and purchase limits may be accessed on the TWU Controller’s Office web site.

 Maintenance and Repairs

 Information concerning the need for services or repairs to any type of office machine or duplicating equipment is available from the Purchasing Office.
-Telephone repairs should be reported directly to Information Services.
+Telephone repairs should be reported directly to the Office of Technology.
 Repair of scientific/research equipment is the responsibility of the University Scientific Equipment Repair Service.
 Requests for other types of maintenance and repair work should be made to Facilities Management and Construction.
 Renovations or construction require the prior approval of the Associate Vice President for Facilities Management and Construction and the Vice President for Finance and Administration.